-1) Spare fuse

-2) FWD connector
+- 1) Spare fuse - 2) FWD connector

-3. Put a spare fuse inside the FWD connector located in the cabin and confirm that the "AWD" warning light illuminates.
+3. Put a spare fuse inside the FWD connector located in the cabin and confirm that the All-Wheel Drive warning light "AWD" illuminates.
 The All-Wheel-Drive capability of the vehicle has now been deactivated.